-Registrants of special license plates in proposed Sections 56-3-14710, 56-3-14720, and 56-3-14730 may park in metered or timed parking places without being subject to parking fees or fines.
+This bill allows registrants of special license plates in Sections 56-3-14910, 56-3-14920, and 56-3-14930 to park in metered or timed parking places without being subject to parking fees or fines.
 While this may decrease revenue to municipalities, there is no data with which to estimate the impact.
 Therefore, the revenue impact on municipalities is undetermined.